Megalagrion xanthomelas: Habitat stability

 The habitat for Megalagrion xanthomelas is commonly anchialine ponds that are very susceptible to pollution, degradation, alteration, and the introduction of invasive species.
 The habitat for Megalagrion xanthomelas could be contaminated by pollutants due to sediment being pushed into water sources around construction sites and roads.
 Pollution and sediment results in poor water quality for the Orangeblack Hawaiian Damselfly to live in and reproduce.
-There should be strong conservation methods on anchialine pond water quality and quantity which ensures their habitat is sufficient enough to reproduce and create more anchialine populations.
+There should be strong conservation methods on anchialine pond water quality and quantity which ensures their habitat is sufficient to reproduce and create more anchialine populations.
 Degradation of the Orangeblack Hawaiian Damselfly is caused by urbanization like constructing developments or roads into their habitats.
 Urbanization causes habitat alteration by decreasing the habitat size resulting in populations of Megalagrion xanthomelas being confined into small areas not suitable for their species or number.
 Confining them within a smaller habitat area makes them more susceptible to predators and invasive species.
 If there are too many different types of invasive species within the original habitat for Megalagrion xanthomelas, the best conservation method is to relocate the populations since invasive species are hard to maintain and eradicate once they are established.
 Whether the Orangeblack Hawaiian Damselfly is relocated to another natural anchialine pond or an artificially made one, the species will flourish and reestablish without the influence of invasive species.